coolcsn/CsnUser/README.md

 =============

 This Module doesn't require any special configuration.
-All that's needed is to set up a Connection for Doctrine.
+All that's needed is to set up a Connection for Doctrine. https://github.com/doctrine/DoctrineORMModule -> See how to set up a Connection for Doctrine.
+Doctrine configuration example have in ``CsnUser/config/doctrineorm.local.php.dist`` move in ``mainZendApp/config/autoload/doctrineorm.local.php`` and fix your fields.

+Mail Configuration example have in ``CsnUser/config/mail.config.local.php.dist`` and you should move in ``mainZendApp/config/autoload/mail.config.local.php``.

+You can change to your 'static_salt' (other protection for registration with encryption in sha1) in ``module.config.php``.

+You need to import a SQL file that you can find in ``CsnUser/data/csnDatabase.sql`` in your database to be created schema and needed data;

 Dependencies
 ============